libeidihuhuhu/ASP4BIM/README.md

 # ASP4BIM
-A declarative spatial reasoning system based on Answer Set Programming for querying, analysing, and checking large-scale Building Information Models
+A declarative spatial reasoning system based on Answer Set Programming (ASP) to query, analyse, validate, and optimise large-scale Building Information Models (BIM).

 # Background
-ASP4BIM is a logic-based reasoning framework specifically designed for implicit, incomplete human spatial knowledge and numerous, complex real-world spatial data
+ASP4BIM is a logic-based reasoning framework specifically designed for implicit, incomplete human spatial knowledge and numerous, complex real-world spatial data.

 ASP4BIM can be viewed as a melting pot for
-* natural language statements describing a person's experiences and behaviour in the built environment that are often ambiguous and vague by nature
+* natural language statements describing a person's experiences and behaviour in the built environment that are often ambiguous and vague by nature,
-* a building model with semantic and geometric information that are posssibly inaccurate and imprecise
+* digital building models with rich semantics and complex geometries that are posssibly inaccurate and imprecise,
 * domain-specific rules and constraints about human-centric design concepts such as privacy, accessibility, safety, navigability, audibility, etc.

 <p align="center">